sighjs/sigh/README.md

 ## glob

-The glob plugin takes a list of glob expressions as arguments.
+The glob plugin takes a list of glob expressions as arguments starting with an optional object containing options.

 ```javascript
 module.exports = function(pipelines) {